brodieG/char-width/README.md

 locales will be added where they did not exist previously.

 We preserve the existing `ifdef` structures for win32, and preserve existing comments as much as possible, at least for the widths table.
+This in part means that the resulting table is slightly less compact than it could be (we could make it more compact but that further complicates already heinously complicated logic).

 The zero width table is regenerated completely, so inline comments there are lost though those seem less important.

 ## Checks